How to make sense of the software directories landscape and effectively market your product using those platforms

 - Claim Accounts: Ensure ownership of all profiles.

-- Customize per Directory: Adapt text to meet specific platform rules (many require unique descriptions).
+- Customize per Directory: Adapt text to meet specific platform rules (many require unique descriptions tailored to each platform).

 - Add Measurement: Use UTM parameters where allowed to document which profiles drive traffic.

-This is where our B2B SaaS directory submissions and listings management platform provides an edge.
+Our B2B SaaS directory submissions and listings management platform solves this.
 We centralize your data and act as a done-for-you service with a "human-in-the-loop" helping you submit your product consistently while tailoring wording for each site.
 This ensures you send strong signals to both buyers and AI systems without the manual labor.

 Measuring Success: Is it "Working"?